Last Updated on May 27, 2021 by Ines

 Listeria can cause premature birth, miscarriage, or stillbirth.
 Additionally, a baby infected with listeriosis can be born with various severe health problems.

-Eating sushi made with larger fish can expose the fetus to higher mercury concentrations.
+Eating sushi made of large fish can expose fetus to higher mercury concentrations.

 Exposure to high concentrations of mercury jeopardizes the health of the baby and pregnant woman.
 High levels of mercury are particularly dangerous for the baby.
 Mercury is a toxic metal that can cause brain damage, deafness, and vision problems.

-Undercooked seafood, especially shellfish, may contain a parasite Toxoplasma gondii, which is particularly dangerous in pregnancy.
+Undercooked seafood, especially shellfish, may contain the parasite Toxoplasma gondii, which is particularly dangerous in pregnancy.